rbrahul/gofp/README.md

 ## A simple Utility library for Go

-Go doesn't not provide lot of useful methods while working with data structure like Slice and Map.
+Go does not provide a many essential functions while working with the data structure like Slice and Map.
 This library provides most frequently needed utility functions which is inspired from lodash(a Javascript Utility library).

-## Why do I need this
+## Why do I need gofp ?

-- Implementing Functional programming is way easier using `Pipe(), Compose(), Reduce(), Map(), Filter(), Extend(), Find() etc.`
+- Implementing Functional programming is way easier using `Pipe(), Compose(), Reduce(), Map(), Filter(), Extend(), Find() and many others`.

-- This library offers many utility function for dealing with collections or slice related operation
+- This library offers many utility function for dealing with collections or slice related operation.

-- Access any property by path or index from the map, slice and even struct by simply using the most useful function `Get`
+- Access any property by path or index from the map, slice and even struct by simply using the most useful function `Get`.

 - Utility functions are implmented based on `interface{}`.
 The main focus is not to use the `reflect` package whenever possible.